-The Frenchman's Reef & Morning Star Marriott Beach Resort is owned by a subsidiary that has elected to be treated as a TRS, and is subject to U.S. Virgin Islands (USVI) income taxes.
+The Frenchman's Reef & Morning Star Marriott Beach Resort is owned by a subsidiary that has elected to be treated as a TRS, and is subject to U.S. Virgin Islands ("USVI") income taxes.
 We were party to a tax agreement with the USVI that reduced the income tax rate to approximately 7%.
-This arrangement expired in February 2015.
-We are diligently working to extend this agreement, which, if extended, would relate back to the date of expiration, but we may not be successful.
-If the arrangement is not extended, we are subject to an income tax rate of 37.4%.
+This agreement expired on February 14, 2015, at which time the income tax rate increased to 37.4%.
+In October 2015, we were granted a 15-year extension of the tax agreement, which is retroactive to the expiration date of the prior agreement.
+Accordingly, the income tax expense for 2015, as well as deferred tax assets and liabilities, reflect the lower rate.